 Make Your Own Beer!

-Next, if you’ve ever wanted to make your own beer, The Beverage People shares everything you could want to know about home fermentation.
-You can browse among brew-making kits, kegs, bottling equipment, and all the good stuff that goes into it, like grains, malt, yeast and hops.
+If you’ve ever wanted to make your own beer, head to The Beverage People, a shop dedicated to sharing everything you'd want to know about home fermentation.
+Browse among brew-making kits, kegs, bottling equipment, and all the good stuff that goes into it, like grains, malt, yeast and hops.

-To further your interest, BeerCraft just a short drive away can help set you up with more education.
-Part tasting bar and part retail shop, this cozy store keeps customers coming for special beers of the day at 50 percent off, a craft beer of the month club, and 12 rotating taps plus a changing list of up to 30 new beers in the store each week.
+Just a short drive away, BeerCraft can help set you up with more education.
+Part tasting bar and part retail shop, this cozy store keeps customers coming for special beers of the day at 50 percent off, a craft beer of the month club, and 12 rotating taps, plus a changing list of up to 30 new beers in the store each week.
 It’s also a hangout for local garage beer makers, who are happy to share tips and secrets.

 Lunch at Woodfour Brewing Company is just the ticket.

-An anchor tenant of The Barlow culinary and arts center, this popular, loud destination sports an entire wall of international beers on display next to its own beer counter overlooking the beer tanks.
+An anchor tenant of The Barlow culinary and arts center, this popular, loud destination sports an entire wall of international beers displayed next to a counter overlooking the beer tanks.

-Brewmaster and co-owner Seth Wood fashions oft-changing originals like the Wet Hop Session Ale No. 1 made of hops grown at nearby Wildo Ranch, a Gold Ridge Lager, and a sour farmhouse ale, set on tap next to guest beers like a Drake’s/Hen House Bourbon Induced Fowl Play barrel aged Belgian dark strong ale.
+Brewmaster and co-owner Seth Wood fashions oft-changing originals like the Wet Hop Session Ale No. 1 (made of hops grown at nearby Wildo Ranch), a Gold Ridge Lager, and a sour farmhouse ale, all set on tap next to guest beers from other local purveyors such as HenHouse.

-The food is just as notable, too, with inventive Cal-global cuisine crafted by chef-partner Jamil Peden.
-That means playful pub takes like white corn nuts dusted in vadouvan curry and lemon; homemade potato chips sprinkled in scallion salt and coriander for dunking in Meyer lemon yogurt; and a “BLP” sandwich of bacon, lettuce, peach and black garlic mayo.
+The food is notable, too, with inventive Cal-global cuisine crafted by chef-partner Jamil Peden.
+This means playful pub takes like white corn nuts dusted in vadouvan curry and lemon; homemade potato chips sprinkled in scallion salt and coriander for dunking in Meyer lemon yogurt; and a “BLP” sandwich of bacon, lettuce, peach and black garlic mayo.

 A more recent addition to The Barlow, Crooked Goat Brewing crafts innovative beers with a distinctive western Sonoma County style.
 The casual, family-friendly taproom features 16 Crooked Goat beers on tap and a menu highlighting food from several Sonoma County sources, including barbecue, pizza, sandwiches, and flavored popcorn.

-Offering more than 100 different types of beer, as well as their own brews and those from other local micro-breweries on tap, Hopmonk also serves wine, a full bar, and a "pub grub" style menu, and features a music venue known as the Abbey.
+Offering more than 100 different types of beer, including their own, Hopmonk also serves wine, a full bar, and a "pub grub" menu, and features a music venue known as the Abbey.